 For this reason, in the eyes of potential customers, many transportation professionals find it difficult to separate themselves from the price tags they boast.
 Although communicating the value of working with them over the competition, and the reasoning behind a higher price, can help here, this is a common challenge industry professionals face.

-What Are The Advantages of Working in The Transportation Industry?
+What Are The Advantages of a Career Transportation?

-Here are the top advantages of starting a career in the transportation industry:
+The top advantages of starting a career in the transportation industry include:

 - The potential to earn an above-average income